Skip to main content

 CLI will suggest you a command to initialize the database with Prisma:

-This will create a migration file in migrations and apply it to the database.
+This will create a migration file and apply it to the database.

 In future, when you need to add new resources, you need to modify schema.prisma (add models, change fields, etc.).
 After doing any modification you need to create a new migration using next command:

-Other developers need to pull migration and run npm run migrate to apply any unapplied migrations.
+Other developers need to pull migration and run pnpm migrate:local to apply any unapplied migrations.

 Run the Server